JustDare-Official/JustDare/README.md

 - **Share Moments:** Upload photos and videos to showcase your completed dares.
 - **Community:** Engage with a growing community of adventurers and creators.
 - **Secure & Private:** Your data and privacy are protected.

+---

+## Features & Bugs Updates

+For the latest information on new features, upcoming improvements, and bug fixes, check out our [Features & Bugs News board](https://github.com/JustDare-Official/JustDare/blob/main/FEATURES_AND_BUGS.md).

+---

 ## Download & Releases

-Find the latest releases and download the app from the [Releases Page](https://github.com/yourusername/justdare/releases).
+Find the latest releases and download the app from the [Releases Page](https://github.com/JustDare-Official/JustDare/releases).

 ---

 ## Contact

 For support or inquiries, email us at [justdare_official@proton.me](mailto:justdare_official@proton.me)